Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 # Neural Networks

 Neural Networks are a sequence of algorithms that try to mimic the way a human brain operates.
-They used to recognise the relationships of a dataset that is provided to it.
+They are used to recognise the relationships of a dataset that is provided to it.
 Neural networks are adaptive and can change themselves depeding on the training data they are provided with.
 Neural networks have a kind of universality , they can compute almost any function assuming we use the right type of neural network.
 Accord to the theorem of Universiality even if we restrict a neural network to only have one single "hidden" layer